isabella232/feathercon/README.md

 FeatherCon lightweight servlet container
 ----------------------------------------

-FeatherCon is a lightweight servlet container built around embedded Jetty.
+FeatherCon(tainer) is a lightweight servlet container built around embedded Jetty.
 The first use case for which FeatherCon was designed was to host small production or tool servers for JAX-RS Jersey-based REST services.
 Here's how to set one up, which is taken from one of the unit tests: